Women’s

 The Most Common Conditions Associated with Hormone Imbalance

-- Identify and describe the most common conditions associated with hormonal imbalances – including endometriosis, PCOS, adenomyosis, dysmenorrhea, amenorrhea, PMS, PMDD and uterine fibroids
+- Identify and describe the most common conditions associated with women’s health and endocrinology, including:

-- Recognize the symptoms of these common condition
+- Recognize the symptoms and presentation of these common conditions

 Lecture 1: The Most Common Conditions Associated with Hormone Imbalance Part 1